Contact with Parents/Adults and Siblings

 - Previous threats to disrupt contact or failure to cooperate with conditions agreed for supervised contact;

 - Previous incidents of coercion or inappropriate behaviour during contact;

 - The transient or unsettled lifestyle of the parents;

 - The child's behaviour and needs, including medical needs.

 Where any of the above features in the risk assessment, and supervised contact is to continue, the risk assessment must state the specific measures to be put in place to minimise risks.
-The assessment must then be approved and signed by the Supervised Contact Team manager.
+The assessment must then be approved and signed by the appropriate Team Manager.

-Where supervised contact takes place, the detailed arrangements for the supervision must be set out in the Placement Information Record.
+Where supervised contact takes place, the detailed arrangements for the supervision must be set out in the Placement Plan/Contact Plan.

-In addition, there should be a written agreement with the parents and other parties having supervised contact, signed by them, which should state clearly any specific conditions relating to the contact and any expectations placed on the parents:
+In addition, there should be a written agreement with the parents and other relevant parties having supervised contact, signed by them, which should state clearly any specific conditions relating to the contact and any expectations placed on the parents or relevant parties: